mediocregopher/mediocre-api/auth/README.md

 default require an api key to be set on the header `X-API-TOKEN`, which must be retrieved from the api itself.

+**API tokens are only valid for 3 hours.
+The application must expect this and get a new one periodically**

 ### Rate-Limiting

 Rate limiting is based on a time bucket system.
 You can read more about it in